jasonmuchiri/aWWWards/README.md

 ## Description

-aWWWards is a web app where users submit their projects and other users get to review and rate them.The inspiration of this project is from the [awwwards](https://www.awwwards.com/) app.
+aWWWards is a web app where users submit their projects and other users get to review and rate them.The inspiration behind this project is from the [awwwards](https://www.awwwards.com/) app.

 ### User Story